How to Exfoliate Body Skin to Reduce Strawberry Legs

 - Using sharp razors and proper shaving technique

-- Combining physical and chemical exfoliation strategically
+- Combining physical and chemical exfoliation on different days

 - Following a structured weekly routine

-Factors That Slow Results
+Factors That May Slow Results

-- Skipping moisturizer—dry skin traps debris in follicles
+- Skipping moisturizer — dry skin traps debris in follicles

 - Using dull razors that irritate follicles